litepresence/Honest-MPA-Price-Feeds/README.md

 # Honest-MPA-Price-Feeds
 Honest Price Feeds for Bitshares Market Pegged Assets

-I am currently feeding an honest price hourly to 9 HONEST MPA's:
+We are currently feeding an HONEST price hourly to 9 BitShares Market Pegged Assets:

 These are backed by the BTS core token as collateral:
 - HONEST.CNY (CHINESE YUAN)